 From start to finish, the evaluation process usually takes about six to eight weeks (roughly a month and a half to two months), depending on scheduling.
 Testing sessions are held in person in two-hour blocks, typically ranging from three to six sessions, with breaks built in to support focus and comfort.
 Once testing is complete, I carefully analyze the results and prepare your child’s report.
 Families can usually expect the written report and a feedback session within 2–4 weeks of the final testing session.

 Yes.
 Students may be identified as twice-exceptional through an educational evaluation.
-For families seeking a fuller picture of giftedness, I also offer a collaborative gifted assessment in partnership with Kari Van Bebber, LMFT and gifted specialist.
-This assessment provides deeper qualitative and quantitative insight into giftedness.
+For families seeking a fuller understanding of giftedness, I offer a specialized Gifted / Twice-Exceptional Educational Evaluation in collaboration with Kari Van Bebber, LMFT, gifted specialist and creator of the Gifted Qualitative Assessment (GQA).
+This process provides deeper qualitative and quantitative insight into giftedness, asynchrony, and creative potential.

 Testing sessions are held in a calm, supportive office environment in Santa Barbara.
 For families outside this area, locations for in-person testing are arranged on a case-by-case basis.